zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ^This will download, resolve and compile dependencies mentioned in the manifest file Package.swift.

 [.code-highlight: 2]
-^Since there is only one executable in this package, we can omit the executable name from the swift run command.
-^Note that you don't have to build every time before running the script: swift run will also build the script if this hasn't been done
+^swift run will also build the script if this hasn't been done

 [.code-highlight: 3]
-^and here's how to run the tests, note how it seems like at the moment we can specify a specific target, therefore we have to use a `--filter` flag that "Run test cases matching regular expression".

 ```shell
 $ swift build